- 1. Privacy and Data Protection at IBFD

 The countries in the EEA are covered by the GDPR: they all have to comply with the data protection principles set out in the Regulation, which guarantees the protection of your personal data when transferred between EEA countries.
 The European Commission (EC) has declared that the transfer of data to countries outside the EEA may only take place if the level of protection guaranteed by the GDPR is not undermined.

-The EC has taken a number of ‘adequacy decisions’ for non-EU countries that the EC considers to have an adequate level of protection, such as Switzerland, Canada and the United States (arranged in the EU-US Privacy Shield); a full list can be found here.
+The EC has taken a number of ‘adequacy decisions’ for non-EU countries that the EC considers to have an adequate level of protection: a full list can be found here.

 To enable the transfer of data to countries that have not (yet) been labeled ‘safe’, the European Commission has established a number of Standard Contractual Clauses that can be used in agreements with parties in these countries, in order to safeguard the protection of your personal data.